Developing yoga class themes invites students to go deeper.

 You don’t need to be an expert on the topic you’ve chosen to discuss, especially if you’re still learning about it yourself.
 It’s important that whatever you share, you have embodied and worked with yourself before you bring it to a yoga class.
 If you’re unsure about what you are saying or doing, your students will feel it, and it’s your job to be the anchor as you guide students through the experience.

-When I first started teaching mantra, Clara’s advice was to practice the mantra alone for two years before teaching it.
+When I started teaching mantra, Clara’s advice was to practice it alone for two years before teaching it.
 Daniel Odier, a Tantric Philosopher, practiced for nearly 40 years before bringing what he’d learned to the community.

 Honor your relationship to the practice.
 Authenticity asks that we speak what is true for us at that moment.
 Choose what you share by reflecting on your experience and how you want to express it to others.